Deengineers/Discord-Bot/README.md

-# Discord-bot-golang
+# GoLang-Discord-bot

-A discord bot written in Golang
+- A simple Discrod bot for Golang